Yes. We will strive to match you to your preferred school

 - In Victoria and NSW it is free to obtain a volunteers Working with Children Check, however you are required to provide a passport photo.

-In Victoria and NSW we are presently confirming cost or not.
+In Victoria and NSW, we are presently confirming cost.

 No. As charity, EdConnect is unable to reimburse our volunteers for out-of-pocket expenses with the exception of the WWC card in Western Australia.
 If you require any materials to help you in your volunteering role please speak to your school or Liaison Officer directly.